 10′ wall = 120″ / 24″ = 5 panels OR 120″ / 30″ = 4 panels

-The room will look best/most cohesive if the sizes of the panels are as similar as possible, considering the overall dimensions of each wall.
-So in the above example, I would divide the 9′ walls into (3) 36″ panels, and divide the 10′ walls into (4) 30″ panels.
+Your room will look best if the sizes of the panels are as similar as possible, considering the overall dimensions of each wall.
+In the above example, you would divide the 9′ walls into (3) 36″ panels, and divide the 10′ walls into (4) 30″ panels.